Globally Diverse | Ambitious for the Future | Inquisitive Learners |

 |

 We explore the makeup of our society, reminding students that we live in a culturally diverse society and as citizens, employers and employees of the future they will need to be aware of our cultural and spiritual differences and how best to be tolerant and empathetic e.g. in terms of commemorating and abiding by religious festivals and observing practices such as fasting.
-We also look at how the religious traditions of our past have shaped the modern world we live in and how it has had an impact on cultural practices, celebrations and ethical values / laws.

 We ensure that all students have a chronological understanding of Global Religions and how and where they have originated over time.
 They learn a broad spectrum of religious beliefs with two in-depth studies of the most commonly practised religions in the UK.
-We encourage British Values throughout the teaching of our lessons to make sure that different religious, ethical and philosophical beliefs can be expressed in a safe space and evaluated in a responsible way which avoids prejudice or misconceptions about ethnic minorities or religious traditions within British society.

 In key stage 4 students can choose to study GCSE Philosophy and Ethics.
 In this course we examine topics that are ever changing such as the morality in medical ethics, war and the justice system etc. This enables students to make links between our moral, scientific and spiritual worlds and think critically about how their perspectives may change through context, culture and time.
 New technology and law can create a change in our moral compass and students are able to recognise how ethics is applied and how it will shape and sometimes separate them as individuals in the wider world.